emdelponte/paper-FGSC-fitness/README.md

-# Research compendium
+# About

-Research compendium that contains data, R codes and the manuscript file.
+This is a research compendium that contains data, R codes, figures and versions of the manuscript in `html` and `docx` for submission.

+# Manuscript title

+Fitness traits of deoxynivalenol and nivalenol-producing *Fusarium graminearum* species complex strains from wheat

 # Authors of this repository